- Home

 8. Dark chocolate

-Dark chocolate and cocoa powder are full of brain-boosting compounds, including caffeine and flavonoids (types of antioxidants).
+Dark chocolate and cocoa powder are full of brain-boosting compounds, including caffeine and flavonoids (antioxidants).

 Flavonoids gather in areas of the brain that regulate learning and memory.
 And experts have suggested that these compounds can improve memory and slow down age-related mental decline.

-This study found that those who ate dark chocolate more frequently performed better in a series of mental tasks – including improved memory function – compared with those who ate it less often.
+This study found that those who ate dark chocolate frequently performed better on a series of mental tasks, including improved memory function.

 Aside from its brain health benefits, dark chocolate is also a proven mood booster.
-This study found that participants who ate chocolate experienced increased positive feelings compared to those who ate crackers.
+This study found that people who ate chocolate experienced more positive feelings than those who ate crackers.

-Dark chocolate contains at least 70% cocoa, so unfortunately, the same benefits aren’t seen in milk chocolate, which only contains between 10 and 50% cocoa – or in white chocolate, which contains no cocoa at all.
+Dark chocolate contains at least 70% cocoa, so unfortunately, the same benefits aren’t seen in milk chocolate, which only contains 10–50% cocoa – or in white chocolate, which contains no cocoa at all.

 9. Nuts